A Rustic Accent Wall for the Indecisive

 It’s not perfect but the texture of the stones is very forgiving, plus it covered up the funky lines in the wall.

-If you’re looking for a non-permanent way to spruce up your walls then I definitely say removable wallpaper is the way to go.
-Have you used it in your home?
+So if you’re looking for a non-permanent way to spruce up your walls then I definitely say removable wallpaper is the way to go.